-Are Gun Rights the Next Target of Corporate Censorship?
+Are Gun Rights The Next Target Of Corporate Censorship?

 It’s not just gun owners who are experiencing limited shopping choices.
 Gun rights lobbies like the National Rifle Association have faced opposition from corporate America.
 Rental car companies like Avis and software companies like Symantec have severed their affiliate programs with the NRA in the wake of the Parkland shooting hysteria.

-It appears the next fad in virtue signaling in the corporate world may be gun control gun.
+It appears the next fad in virtue signaling in the corporate world may be gun control.

 Why More Laws are Not the Answer